 Mac - map a storage drive

-Upon request students and staff may access storage drives off campus using WebDisk or the myVPN service.
+Upon request students and staff may access storage drives off campus using the myVPN service.
 For access to both of these you will need to contact ServiceDesk.

 Student printing service is provided via the Copy & Print Service.